tianqi13/FYP_ObjectDetection/README.md

-# Object Detection with 3D Bounding Boxes
+# Object Detection with 3D Bounding Boxes and Map Generation
 A YOLO-World and DepthAnythingV2 based object detection pipeline for underwater object detection.
+This project then uses YOLO-World, EfficientVitSAM and RoMA to generate a 3D map of the environment.

 ## Installation Steps
 1. Clone this repository